Traffic Light System Examples

 Low mean NDVI

 Grassland FOIs are expected to be vegetated throughout the season, especially during the summer.
-If a FOI claimed as grassland has extremely low mean NDVI value, then this strongly suggests that in fact it is not a grassland FOI.
-At the moment such FOIs are assigned Yellow, but in future they will get assignment Red.
-Below we show Browser App Screenshot for a FOI = 7063621001 that ends in this node.
-Sentinel-2 imagery and signals suggests that a permanent meadow has turned into a construction site in April and at the end of October a bright built up area is seen.
+If a FOI claimed as grassland has an extremely low mean NDVI value, then this strongly suggests that in fact it is not a grassland FOI.
+At the moment such FOIs are assigned Yellow, but in the future they will get assignment Red.
+Below we show an example FOI that ends in this node.
+Sentinel-2 imagery and signals suggest that a permanent meadow has turned into a construction site in April and at the end of October a bright built-up area is seen.

 Grassland Example

-In the node Large and not homogeneous we declare all FOIs as heterogenous if they contain at least 9 Sentinel-2 pixels and have homogeneity marker output below a threshold.
-In the Table below we show Browser App Screenshots for 4 example FOIs found identified to be heterogeneous (not homogeneous) by the homogeneity marker.
+In the node Large and not homogeneous we declare all FOIs as heterogeneous if they contain at least 9 Sentinel-2 pixels and have homogeneity marker output below a threshold.
+Below we show 4 example FOIs identified to be heterogeneous (not homogeneous) by the homogeneity marker.

-Large and not homogenous FOIs Large and not homogenous FOIs
+Large and not homogeneous FOIs Large and not homogeneous FOIs

-Large and not homogenous FOIs Large and not homogenous FOIs
+Large and not homogeneous FOIs Large and not homogeneous FOIs

 Crop-group prediction consistent with grassland crop groups